 The State of California has been a leader in providing phones for the homeless, and private firms, especially those in the technology-rich Bay Area have also begun to address the issue.
 Google stepped forward and underwrote the creation of the San Jose non-profit Community Technology Alliance (CTA), which distributes free smartphones to those in need through a program called Mobile 4 All.

-With a smartphone, homeless not only have access to find resources for housing, they have immediate and accessible means to manage their healthcare schedule, and to contact emergency health and safety services when needed.
+With a smartphone, the homeless not only have access to find resources for housing, but they also have immediate and accessible means to manage their healthcare schedule and to contact emergency health and safety services when needed.
 The phone also allows caregivers to connect to homeless clients to confirm or reschedule appointments, and for off-schedule wellness check-ins that can’t always, or do not need to be done face-to-face.